Leo-Chu/OneBit_MIMO/README.md

 (3)  If you use our codes, please cite our paper;
 Chu L, Wen F, Li L, et al. Efficient Nonlinear Precoding for Massive MU-MIMO Downlink Systems with 1-Bit DACs[J].
 2018.
 Avaliable at  https://arxiv.org/abs/1804.08839;

-(4) If you get any question for our codes, please contact: leochu@sjtu.edu.cn;
+(4) If you get any question for our codes, please contact: leochu@sjtu.edu.cn or uestcahcl@gmail.com;

 (5)  We are appreciated for Dr. Studer from Cornell University for the discussions for setting the paramters in SQUID preocder in the case of small size MU-MIMO.